semgrep/semgrep-docs/docs/semgrep-cloud-platform/bitbucket-pr-comments.md

 <TabItem value="workspace-token">

-#### Creating and adding a workspace access token
+## Creating and adding a workspace access token

-:::info Prerequisites
+:::info Prerequisite
 - **BitBucket Cloud Premium** plan.
 If you do not have a BitBucket Cloud Premium plan, create a repository access token.
 :::